GodotVR/godot_openxr_vendors/README.md

 It is possible to download compiled assets that have been released from [releases](https://github.com/GodotVR/godot_openxr_loaders/releases).
 The latest official release will be made available in Godots asset library.

-For work in progress builds you can check [actions](https://github.com/GodotVR/godot_openxr_loaders/actions) to download the
+Work in progress builds are available under [actions](https://github.com/GodotVR/godot_openxr_loaders/actions).

 ## Using this asset